 Multiple Crop Types Maturing at Different Times.
 A north temperate site has 10 plots planted with cover-crop, 10 plots planted with winter wheat, and 10 plots planted with corn.
-Plots planted with winter wheat would be harvested for bout1 (likely late May or early June); cover-crop and corn plots would be harvested for bout2 (likely mid to late August).
+Plots planted with winter wheat would be harvested during the first bout (likely late May or early June, approximately ISO week 22); cover-crop and corn plots would be harvested during a second bout (likely mid to late August approximately ISO week 34).
 Cover-crop plots may be harvested on a different schedule than corn if the cover-crop reaches peak biomass later than the corn harvest.